Privacy protections are a late addition, added on to an app, program, or website only to comply with legal requirements or to satisfy user concerns.

 Privacy by Design was developed in the 1990s by then-Ontario Information and Privacy Commissioner, Ann Cavoukian.
 According to Cavoukian’s explanatory document on the principles of PbD, privacy must become an integral consideration to design processes, policies, procedures, and protocols.

-Instead of rectifying a data breach after the fact, PbD mandates that privacy concerns are anticipated and prevented before they happen.
+Instead of rectifying a data breach or responding to techlash after the fact, PbD mandates that privacy concerns are anticipated and prevented before they happen.
 In essence, Privacy by Design elevates privacy protection to be a priority equal to that of advancing commerce, developing new technological innovation, or any other objective of a private or public developer.

 2. The 7 Core Tenets of Privacy by Design